 In 2008 we purchased 6 alpine doelings from Lazy Lady Farm in Vermont and an additional doe from Roeburn Farm in New Hampshire.
 We also bought 2 young bucks, one from Mamm-Key Alpines and one from Harmody Alpines, two Colorado farms with award-winning milking lines.
 We intentionally started our farm with a small number of animals from fantastic bloodlines, hoping that this initial investment would be a solid foundation from which our herd would grow.
 We have reaped the benefits of having conformationally sound, healthy, and high-producing animals.
-We are now milking just over 20 goats and we need to keep these girls in excellent health and retain only the most productive does to keep up with the demand for our cheese.
+We are now milking around 20 goats.
+We keep our milkers in excellent health and retain only the most productive does to keep up with the demand for our cheese.

 Herd Health Management

-We believe that genetics are important, but the herd cannot achieve its full potential without quality care.
+While we believe that genetics are important, the herd cannot achieve its full potential without quality care.
 We pay close attention to the health of each of our animals, following a strict nutrition plan and engaging in integrated parasite management.
 Every time we bring in a new buck we test for CAE and CL and we have never had a positive test in our herd.
 In 2018 we tested for Johne’s disease for the first time and all tests came back negative.
 We plan to continue testing for Johne’s as well as CAE and CL.
 Throughout the course of the milking season we send individual milk samples to be tested for somatic cell counts to make sure our girls are maintaining healthy udders.
-We keep to a regular hoof trimming schedule to keep our girls feet in optimal condition.
-We vaccinate yearly for CDT with additional boosters for the kids.
+We keep to a regular hoof trimming schedule to keep all feet in optimal condition.
+We vaccinate yearly for CDT and rabies with additional boosters for the kids.
 We are happy to say that we have had very few health problems in the ten years we have been keeping goats.

 Raising healthy goats begins at birth.
 We attend every birth and allow the mother to lick her kids clean, which passes along vital microorganisms important to the kids’ developing immune system.
-We do not allow the kids to nurse but bottle feed warm, unpasteurized colostrum at the rate of one ounce per pound of body weight within the first 2 hours of life.
-Our CAE-free status has allowed us to feed our kids raw milk, which we believe helps to bolster their immune systems.
-We continue to bottle feed as much colostrum as a kid will take for the first 12 hours and more if we have it up to 24 hours.
+We do not allow the kids to nurse but bottle feed warm, unpasteurized colostrum at the rate of one ounce per pound of body weight within the first 1-2 hours of life.
+Our CAE-free and Johne’s-free status has allowed us to feed our kids raw milk, which we believe helps to bolster their immune systems.
+We continue to bottle feed as much colostrum as a kid will take for at least the first 12 hours and up to 24 hours.
 We then feed our kids raw goat's milk 3 times a day for at least 2 weeks.
-We continue feeding 100% goat milk from our herd until weaning time at 8-10 weeks of age.
+We continue feeding 100% goat’s milk from our herd until weaning time at 8-10 weeks of age.

 Kids get high quality hay as soon as they will take it and begin on organic grain at 6 weeks.
 They are introduced to pasture at about 3 months.
 We maintain a designated kid pasture which is broken down into smaller paddocks and grazed on a 45-day rotation.
 We have never needed to deworm any of our kids and we have excellent growth rates.
-We believe that keeping them away from the pastures where the older does graze is an important part of keeping the kids healthy.
+We believe that keeping the kids away from the pastures where the older does graze is an important part of keeping them healthy.

 To maintain high productivity throughout the milking season we try to keep our milkers happy and healthy.
 We gradually increase the protein and calcium level in their winter diet as they approach their due dates.
 By the time they freshen (kid), they are eating 3 pounds of organic grain each day and have free access to good quality hay.
-At freshening they get a special treat of molasses or raisins and plenty of warm water.

 We begin the grazing season in May.
 We offer a fresh paddock every day and rotate through scrubby browse areas in mid-summer.
-We are lucky to have shade trees sprinkled throughout our pastures; this helps to keep our girls grazing well through the summer heat.
+We are lucky to have shade trees sprinkled throughout our pastures; this helps to helps the herd cool while they graze through the summer heat.
 In 2015 we hired a nutritionist to help create a balanced grain ration that reflects the changes in the pasture plants and hay over the course of the year.
-Our girls eat grain during both morning and evening milking.
-After evening milking the milkers stay in the barn with hay.
+After evening milking the milkers stay in the barn overnight with free access to hay.
 By early December our grazing season is over, but we continue to take the girls for walks so they can munch on low-hanging spruce and apple branches around the farm.
 With newly installed fixed fencing in the barnyard pasture in 2018, we can now let the herd out for plenty of exercise throughout the winter months.

 Integrated Parasite Management

-After attending several very informative parasite workshops offered through the University of Vermont extension, we have adopted various strategies to manage Haemonchus contortus, the barber pole worm, otherwise known as the grazing goat's nemesis.
-We graze our goats on small paddocks with movable electric fence and offer a fresh paddock every day.
+We have adopted various strategies to manage Haemonchus contortus, the barber pole worm, otherwise known as the grazing goat's nemesis.
+We graze our goats on small paddocks with movable electric fence.
 We make sure the goats don't graze the same area for at least 45 days.
 We use the FAMACHA method for assessing anemia over the course of the season and selectively deworm with conventional anthelmintics when absolutely necessary.
 In 2013 we began administering copper boluses during the height of the parasite season as an additional means of discouraging stomach parasites.